Operating System (OS)

 2. Time-Sharing Operating System

-Description: Enables multiple users to use a single system simultaneously by allocating small time slices (time-sharing).
+A time‑sharing operating system allows multiple users to use a single computer simultaneously by allocating small time slices of CPU time to each user.

 Use Case: Educational institutions, early multi‑user environments.